Joakim-Byg/exercises/containers/exercises.md

      * Open your web browser and navigate to http://your-linux-vm-ip:8083.

      * **Expected**: You should see "My Custom Web App".
+  8. To inspect images on this level and at what time the various layers have been added, use `docker history`:
+     * **Expected:** The timing of the layers should fit your latest build time.
 ### 2. Using container registries and tags
 **Objective:** Understanding that container images are essentially distributions.
 We explore registries as a means to make our containers available for other users.
 These basic exercises covers pulling and pushing images and how we pick